 Social media doesn’t appear as an instant match for Pharma Service companies and is often ruled out due to being typically viewed as part of a B2C platform.

 However, social platforms are increasingly important as part of healthcare strategies.
-With emerging technologies, it makes sense to adopt social platforms.
+With emerging technologies taken into account, it makes sense to adopt social platforms.
 In addition to this, they are a cost-effective resource to connect with wider audiences.

 Quality is a key factor when establishing presence and measuring success.

 Who are your followers?
 High follower rates on social media accounts are merely a popularity contest.
 They bear no relationship to the effectiveness of communications, particularly for pharma accounts.

 A social account could have thousands of followers.
 However, those followers are worthless if they don’t have any interest in the offered service.
 Conversely – a low number of highly targeted and engaged users reaps huge rewards.